-If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school: Mrs Chris Ashley, Business Manager
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school [Insert name of school contact].

 9.2 Children and subject access requests

 Personal data about a child belongs to that child, and not the child's parents or carers.
 For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request or have given their consent.